Qonfused/OCE-Build/docs/schema.md

 **Description**: Reconnect all graphics drivers during driver connection.

-On certain firmware, it may be desireable to use an alternative graphics driver, for example BiosVideo.efi, providing better screen resolution options on legacy machines, or a driver supporting `ForceResolution`.
+On certain firmware, it may be desirable to use an alternative graphics driver, for example BiosVideo.efi, providing better screen resolution options on legacy machines, or a driver supporting `ForceResolution`.
 This option attempts to disconnect all currently connected graphics drivers before connecting newly loaded drivers.

 *Note*: This option requires `ConnectDrivers` to be enabled.